-On 13 January 2020 Falcon provided an operational update on the drilling of the Kyalla 117 N2-1H well in the Beetaloo Sub-Basin, Australia and noted the below.
+On 13 January 2020 Falcon provided an operational update on the drilling of the Kyalla 117 N2-1H well and noted the below.

-The vertical section of the Kyalla 117 well was successfully and safely completed in late November 2019.
+The vertical section of Kyalla 117 well was successfully and safely completed in late November 2019.
 Drilling of the horizontal production hole section with a target length of 1,000 to 2,000 metres, commenced in early December.
 However, after reaching a horizontal length of 700 metres, operational challenges were experienced in maintaining adequate clean hole conditions and stability over portions of the horizontal production hole section appropriate to complete operations.

-The initial horizontal production hole section would be plugged, in line with regulatory requirements with subsequent sidetracking and drilling a new horizontal production hole section.
+The initial horizontal production hole section was plugged, in line with regulatory requirements with subsequent sidetracking and drilling a new horizontal production hole section.
 Plugging back and drilling a new horizontal section from an existing vertical well is not uncommon in an exploration drilling program such as this.

 With the drilling rig and equipment on-site and in position, it was estimated that drilling operations would recommence on the new horizontal well section within a month.
-It was further noted that fracture stimulation activity would only occur after the successful completion of drilling and the integrity of the well is tested and verified.
+It was further noted that fracture stimulation activity would only occur after the successful completion of drilling and the integrity of the well was tested and verified.

 Results obtained from operations in the target shale formation demonstrated good reservoir continuity, conductive natural fractures, and continuous gas shows.
-The JV remain positive about the potential of the Lower Kyalla Formation, resulting in the decision to continue with drilling operations.
+The JV remained positive about the potential of the Lower Kyalla Formation, resulting in the decision to continue with drilling operations.

-On 30 January 2020 Falcon announced the commencement of the sidetrack to drill the new horizontal production hole section of the Kyalla 117 N2-1H ST2 well.
+On 30 January 2020 Falcon announced the commencement of the sidetrack to drill the new horizontal production hole section of Kyalla 117.
 This new horizontal section would again target a lateral length of 1,000 to 2,000 metres within the Lower Kyalla shale, at a depth of ~1,800mTVD.

-On 20 February 2020 Falcon announced that drilling operations, including casing and cementing, of the Kyalla 117 N2-1H ST2 well were successfully completed.
+On 20 February 2020 Falcon announced that drilling operations, including casing and cementing, of Kyalla 117 were successfully completed.
 The well was drilled to a total measured depth of 3,809 metres, including a 1,579 metre lateral section (from 90 degrees) in the Lower Kyalla Formation.
-Preparatory work, including the drilling of water impact monitoring bores - a new requirement of the Code of Practice for onshore petroleum activities in the NT - would commence in the following month ahead of the next stage of operations.
+Preparatory work, including the drilling of water impact monitoring bores, a new requirement of the Code of Practice for onshore petroleum activities in the NT, would commence in the following month ahead of the next stage of operations.
 The JV would continue its in-depth shale evaluation program of all the technical data gathered from the conventional cores, sidewall cores, DFITs and extensive wireline logging, to build an understanding of the prospectivity of the Kyalla Formation.

-On 26 March 2020, Falcon provided the following operational update on the Beetaloo project in light of COVID-19.
+On 26 March 2020, Falcon provided an operational update on the Beetaloo project considering COVID-19.

-Following the successful completion of drilling operations, including cementing and casing of the horizontal well section of the Kyalla 117 N2-1H ST2 well (the "Kyalla Well"), the JV completed the installation of water monitoring bores and preparatory work continued towards the next phase of operations, which included the fracture stimulation of the Kyalla Well.
+Following the successful completion of drilling operations, including cementing and casing of the horizontal well section of Kyalla 117, the JV completed the installation of water monitoring bores and preparatory work continued towards the next phase of operations, which included the fracture stimulation of Kyalla 117.

 Given the unprecedented circumstances brought about by COVID-19, the JV made changes to its operations to protect the health and well-being of Origin employees, contractors and communities across the Northern Territory.
-Adhering to the latest guidelines and advice from the Northern Territory and Federal Government on health and safety and social distancing are of the utmost importance to the JV and all present on site observing health authority requirements.
+Adhering to the latest guidelines and advice from the Northern Territory and Federal Government on health and safety and social distancing were of the utmost importance to the JV and all present on site were observing health authority requirements.

-Following the implementation of the necessary control procedures, the JV elected to temporarily pause activities at the Kyalla Well site, reducing those on site to essential personnel only, whilst ensuring the required regulatory and environmental management conditions to monitor and maintain the site can be met.
-The JV planned to resume activities in the latter half of 2020 and during this interim period the JV would use Northern Territory based employees and contractors to undertake civil and other works in preparation for the resumption of activities.
+Following the implementation of the necessary control procedures, the JV elected to temporarily pause activities at the Kyalla 117 site, reducing those on site to essential personnel only, whilst ensuring the required regulatory and environmental management conditions to monitor and maintain the site could be met..